mortara/PS2USB/README.md

 ESP32 PIN    |   Option
 -------------|----------------
-39           |  Puts the device in OTA only mode
+38           |  Puts the device in OTA only mode
-40           |  Swaps the PS/2 cables pins
+39           |  Swaps the PS/2 cables pins
-41           |  Deactivates wifi, webserver, ota, webserial 42           |  currently unused
+40           |  Deactivates wifi, webserver, ota, webserial 41           |  currently unused

 The Pins are set to HIGH with internal pullups and the dip switch connects them to GND when set to ON

+## Problems

+Currently, my main problem is the USB Host implementation on the ESP32:
+ - It seems to have problems with USB hubs
+ - Mice with high dpi (16bit coordinate values)